impactwallet/impact-wallet/README.md

 # Pleamble

-Why did we started thinking about a new model of distribution of the Internet wealth?
+Why did we start thinking about a new model of distribution of the Internet wealth?

 We heard about the problem of "Original sin of the Internet" from a fireside chat between Katie Haun and Marc Andreessen (co-founder of [a16z](https://a16z.com))